University of Puerto Rico Nurse Anesthesia program is one of three programs in Puerto Rico.

 Bachelor’s Degree in Nursing from an accredited program – CCNE or NLNAC

-License in the Commonwealth of Puerto Rico.
+Current valid RN license.
+The applicant will need a license in the Commonwealth of Puerto Rico.
 Reciprocity forms may be obtained from the Puerto Rico State Board of Nursing.
 The license is required at the beginning of the Program.

 One year of professional work as an RN in acute critical care within the last five years.